mmurygin/notes/interview/basics.md

 1. Give me an example of...

 ### Probing questions
-Usually they follows Open-ended question, with the goal to understand the depth of person knowledge
+Usually they follows open-ended questions, with the goal to understand the depth of person knowledge

 ### Hypothetical questions
 Describes a scenario or situation and asks the candidate what they would do.